threelegs/newrelic-plugins/README.md

 ## For support
-Plugin support for troubleshooting assistance can be obtained by visiting [the 3legs homepage](http://3legs.com.ar)
+Plugin support for troubleshooting assistance can be obtained by visiting [the 3legs homepage](http://3legs.com.ar) or the [plugin issues page](https://github.com/threelegs/newrelic-cassandra/issues)